jameshegarty/rigel/README.md

     modules.flattenStreams( A : Type, rates : SDFRate[N] )
     fields: {..., kind="flattenStreams", A=A, rates=rates }

 A `HandshakeTmuxed` interface has multiple streams transported over one shared bus. `flattenStreams` flattens these N streams into one single stream, mixing values on the different streams together.
-Ordering of values is not guaranteed - they simply occur in the order that things happen on the Tmuxed bus. `rates` gives the expected SDF rate of the stream, which must sum to 1.
+Ordering of values is not guaranteed - they simply occur in the order that things happen on the Tmuxed bus.
+However, the *serialize* module can be used earlier in the pipeline to give the streams an ordering. `rates` gives the expected SDF rate of the stream, which must sum to 1.

 Misc
 ----